 Astronomers have discovered an Earth-size exoplanet, or world beyond our solar system, that may be carpeted with volcanoes.

-A cataclysmic cosmic collision takes center stage in this image taken with the NASA/ESA Hubble Space Telescope.
+A vast galaxy cluster lurks in the center of this image from the NASA/ESA Hubble Space Telescope.

 A science team gains new insight into the atmosphere of a “mini-Neptune,” a class of planet common in the galaxy but about which little is known.

 Astronomers used NASA’s James Webb Space Telescope to image the warm dust around a nearby young star, Fomalhaut, in order to study the first asteroid belt ever seen outside of our solar system in infrared light.

 The lenticular galaxy NGC 5283 is the subject of this NASA Hubble Space Telescope image.